zporat/zporat.github.io/teaching.md

 ## <a name="service"></a> Service

-I am currently one of the organizers of Wesleyan's [Directed Reading Program](https://mathcs-graduate.wescreates.wesleyan.edu/drp/).

-I previously served as President (Fall 2023--Spring 2025) and Vice President (Fall 2021--Spring 2023) of Wesleyan's [AMS Graduate Student Chapter](https://mathcs-graduate.wescreates.wesleyan.edu/ams/).

-Additionally, from Spring 2022 through Fall 2023, I was a co-organizer of Wesleyan's [Graduate Student Seminar](https://mathcs-graduate.wescreates.wesleyan.edu/gss/).
+While at Wesleyan, I was one of the organizers of the [Directed Reading Program](https://mathcs-graduate.wescreates.wesleyan.edu/drp/) (Spring 2023--Spring 2025), I was President (Fall 2023--Spring 2025) and Vice President (Fall 2021--Spring 2023) of our [AMS Graduate Student Chapter](https://mathcs-graduate.wescreates.wesleyan.edu/ams/), and I was a co-organizer of the [Graduate Student Seminar](https://mathcs-graduate.wescreates.wesleyan.edu/gss/) (Spring 2022--Fall 2023).

 ---